sangvivy/ETL_Extraction_VivianKipsang/README.md

 - The data is synthetically generated using Python.
 - The CSV file `hospital_visits.csv` contains 2 months of simulated hospital check-in and check-out data.

+## Conclusion
+This project successfully implemented an incremental data extraction process using Python and pandas, simulating a real-world ETL workflow.
+By tracking timestamps via a simple last_extraction.txt file, the solution efficiently filtered and extracted only new or updated records from a larger dataset.

 ---